 If you’re only sending newsletters and they include special offers, then no, because it’s still considered a newsletter and you can’t use subscriber data for other means such as targeted adverts or SMS.
 However, if you want permission to use data for Facebook ads or other specific channels, then according to GDPR, you need to give the individual the chance to consent to say they’re happy for their data to be processed in that way.

-GDPR is a complex topic and doing your research thoroughly is critical – if you’re in doubt, you should seek advice from a legal professional in the field for their guidance to avoid any trouble.
+GDPR is a complex topic and doing your research thoroughly on it and the other email marketing rules are critical – if you’re in doubt, you should seek advice from a legal professional in the field for their guidance to avoid any trouble.